expyriment/dataintegrityfingerprint-python/README.md

 ```

-Alternatively, the graphical user interface is available as `dataintegrityfingerprint-gui`:
+In addition, a graphical user interface is available as `dataintegrityfingerprint-gui`:

 ![image](https://user-images.githubusercontent.com/2971539/143478538-6700a283-01db-4073-8692-2218d5a777c2.png)